scala-network/TelegramWallet/readme.md

 STW is a designed telegram wallet which is easily customize by coin developers to be executed via Telegram.

+You can try to add the scala bot https://t.me/scalawalletbot or join our Telegram community to experience it https://t.me/scalaofficial

 # Table of Contents
 * [Usages](#usages)
 * [Command](#commands)